-\begin{remark} The stochastic sparsification with RCV generalizes the hard thresholding approach in Sec.~\ref{sec:sparse_true_covariance}, which can be recovered by setting probabilities as $p_{ij} = 1$ if $|c_{ij}|>\tau/\sqrt{t}$, $0$ otherwise. \end{remark} \begin{remark} Both thresholding and stochastic sparsification provide symmetric covariance estimates but do not necessarily preserve positive semidefiniteness (PSD), which is common in related works~\citep{bickel2008covariance,deshp2016sparse,li2021braingnn,liao2022har} and places our techniques within the scope of the literature. \citet{bickel2008covariance} also provide a sufficient condition for PSD under hard-thresholding, which we report in \Cref{app:suff_cond_psd}. \end{remark}
+\begin{remark} The stochastic sparsification can be considered as an extension of the hard thresholding in Sec.~\ref{sec:sparse_true_covariance}, which allows to control the degree of sparsification through the sampling probabilities $\{p_{ij}\}$.
+It reduces to the hard thresholding by setting probabilities $p_{ij} = 1$ if $|c_{ij}|>\tau/\sqrt{t}$, and $0$ otherwise. \end{remark} \begin{remark} Both hard/soft thresholding and stochastic sparsification provide symmetric covariance estimates, but do not necessarily preserve positive semidefiniteness (PSD).
+While this is common~\cite{bickel2008covariance,deshp2016sparse,li2021braingnn,liao2022har}, if PSD estimates are of interest one can perform diagonal loading $\mthC + \delta\mtI$ for a $\delta\geq 0$ that ensures all eigenvalues are non-negative.
+Moreover, \cite{bickel2008covariance} provides a sufficient condition for PSD under hard-thresholding.
+Specifically, consider a hard-thresholded sample covariance matrix $\mtbC$ as per \Cref{def:hard_thr} and the sample covariance matrix $\mthC$.
+The sparsified $\mtbC$ is PSD if $\|\mtbC - \mthC\| \leq \epsilon$ and $\lambda_\textnormal{min}(\mthC) > \epsilon$ for an $\epsilon > 0$, where $\lambda_\textnormal{min}(\cdot)$ computes the smallest eigenvalue.
+That is, if the true covariance matrix is sparse, then the term $\|\mtbC - \mthC\|$ decreases as the number of samples $t$ increases and the sparse estimate is more likely to be PSD. \end{remark}